Tyrrrz/Contextual/Readme.md

 Note that this returns an `IDisposable` which you must wrap in a `using` statement to ensure that the context gets reset to the previous instance at the end of the block.

 When dealing with multiple provided contexts of the same type, `Context.Use<T>()` always resolves the instance which is nearest on the callstack.
-Essentially, providing a new context temporarily shadows the previous instance:
+In essence, providing a new context temporarily overrides the previous instance:

 ```csharp
 using (Context.Provide(new MyContext("foo")))